instedd/cdx/_posts/2014-06-04-query-tests.md

 ### With Grouping

-Returns the quantity of tests matching each combination of aggregated fields and the total count of elements that matched the filter.
+Returns the quantity of events matching each combination of aggregated fields and the total count of elements that matched the filter.

-`/tests?group_by=gender,result`
+`/events?group_by=gender,result`

 `{
   "total_count" : 55,